How Much Does Renters Insurance Cost in New York?

 What Does Renters Insurance Cover?

-Standard renters insurance protects you, your home, and your personal belongings from monetary loss.
+Standard renters insurance protects you, your home, and your belongings from monetary loss.

-It covers your personal items, pays your expenses if you need to relocate temporarily during covered repairs, and includes liability in case you are sued for negligence.
+It covers your items, pays your expenses if you need to relocate temporarily during covered repairs, and includes liability if you are sued for negligence.

 Three Primary Types of Coverage for Renters